celo-org/docs/blog/17-04-2023-go-celo-series-setting-up-a-golang-client-on-celo/go-celo-series-setting-up-a-blockchain-client-on-celo.md

 ---
 title: Go Celo Series - Setting up a Blockcahin Client on Celo (Episode 1)
 description: In this first episode, we will set up the Go Celo client by cloning it, exploring the packages that are present in it, and using the ethclient package to create a client connection.
-By the end of this tutorial, you will have to understand the Go Celo blockchain implementation overview and its packages.
-You will have learned how to connect to the Celo blockchain in using the package.
 authors:
   - name: Oluwafemi Alofe
     title: Blockchain Developer | Technical Writer